 - A structure which typically divides into : a) Setting (introduction of characters, places and other background details); b) Complication (a problem faced by the characters); c) Resolution - what happens in the end

-- The use of past verb forms (though see also the use of the "historic" present in narrative genres such as anecdotes) and dynamic verbs describing actions.
+- The use of past verb forms - past simple, continuous and perfect (though see also the use of the "historic" present in narrative genres such as anecdotes).

 - The use of both direct and indirect speech - predominantly direct speech in some narrative genres, such as novels, and a mix of both in others such as news articles.

-Then there was a moment of sadness. they talked about granher.
+Then there was a moment of sadness.
+They talked about his father, her grandfather.
 They said goodbye, and he watched her vanish through the glass doors that slid open and closed behind her.